MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 1. Choose the historical transactions that you want to migrate.

    Use the **historical snapshots** section to specify historical transactions that you want migrated to Business Central.
 The selected transactions are migrated to extension tables in Business Central.
-User in the Business Central client can then view the data from specific GP list pages.
+User in the Business Central client can then view the data from specific Dynamics GP list pages.

    To migrate historical transactions, do the following steps.
    1. Turn on the **Enable/Disable All Transactions** switch.